 Many and many are the artists to have been inspired by the landscapes of Quercy.
-From the origin of humanity, to Pech-Merle (in Cabrerets), via Henri Martin (in Labastide-du-Vert) or André Breton (in Saint-Cirq Lapopie), embark on this overview of Art through the ages along the Lot valley.
+From the origin of humanity, at Pech-Merle (at Cabrerets), via Henri Martin (in Labastide-du-Vert) or André Breton (in Saint-Cirq Lapopie), embark on this overview of Art through the ages along the Lot valley.

-Art in the Lot valley finds its origins here, in Pech Merle cave of Cabrerets, where you can admire more than 800 paintings dating from 29 years ago, as well as works created by nature: spectacular croncrétions, but also spinning tops and cave pearls.
+Art in the Lot valley finds its origins here, in the cave of Pech Merle de Cabrerets, where you can admire more than 800 paintings dating from 29 years ago, as well as works created by nature: spectacular croncrétions, but also spinning tops and cave pearls.

 André Breton House

 Inspired and inspiring artist if any, André Breton, the leader of the Surrealists fell in love with the village of Saint-Cirq Lapopie for which he declared "I stopped wanting myself elsewhere".
 The house he bought and lived in is now maintained by the association La Rose Impossible.Workshop of artists and craftsmen around Saint-Cirq Lapopie

 Follow in the artist's footsteps and explore the surrounding galleries